Pros & Cons of Contracting vs. Permanent Employment

 - Maintain a continued expectation of work.

-- Employer typically provides paid time off, vacation time, and/or holiday pay.
+- An employer typically provides paid time off, vacation time, and/or holiday pay.

 - Might receive extra employer incentives or benefits, like as bonuses.